Sabarmati Riverfront Ahmedabad Entry Fee

 For the International Kite festival, the entire riverfront is decorated every year in the month of January.

-The Sabarmati Marathon is a significant event at the riverfront, attracting a large number of local along with a number of foreign participants as well.
+The Sabarmati Marathon is a significant event at the riverfront, attracting a large number of locals along with a number of foreign participants as well.
 Organized by the city’s municipal corporation, this event was established in 2010 and since then, around 10000 people participate in it every year.

 6. In popular culture: The riverfront has also been featured in several Gujarati and Bollywood movies.